pjb7687/single/README.md

 Installation
 ---
 1. Download Binary distribition here: https://github.com/pjb7687/single/archive/v1.0.zip
-   or Build your own binary.
+   or Build your own binary from source code.
 2. Download and install all prerequisites.
 See above section.
-3. Run Single2013.exe!
+3. Run Single2013.exe.
+4. In *Settings* tab, change all values as your setup.

 License
 ---